 Decided to drag a dime into the composition for size comparison for you guys.
 A total of 16 surface mount capacitors next to a US Dime (10¢).

 These are all the photos for today.
-I hope you have enjoyed them.
+I hope you have enjoyed viewing them.
 I may start my photos from China trip next time or post some photos from Pleasanton, CA, so make sure you check back!
-Please don't forget to share with your friends and family members!
-Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Google+.
+Please don't forget to share the blog post with your friends and family members!
+Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Instagram.
 These links can also be found on the top of the right sidebar.